Satoshi-Nakamoto-ITL/bitcoin-0.2/readme.md

 # Bitcoin v0.2 – Revelation Edition

-Bitcoin v0.2 is an experimental peer-to-peer electronic cash system written in Rust.
+Bitcoin v0.2 – Revelation Edition is an experimental peer-to-peer electronic cash system written in Rust.

-The system allows nodes to maintain a distributed timestamped chain of blocks using proof-of-work and to synchronize this chain over a decentralized network without relying on a central server.
+It is designed to demonstrate the **core mechanics of a decentralized proof-of-work blockchain**, including mining, block propagation, chain synchronization, and fork resolution — without relying on any central coordinator or server.

-This project is intended for study, experimentation, and long-running node operation.
+This project is intended for **study, experimentation, and long-running private node operation**.

 ---